cleitontech/rocketchat-whatsapp-integration/readme.md

 - a server where you can host the project.
 A free server such as heroku will do the job.
 - a server running [rocket.chat](https://rocket.chat)

-Once you have all of the items above, you can edit the constants.py file and add your chat-api instance number, rocket chat url etc.
+Once you have all of the items above, you can rename the constants.example.py file to constants.py and add your chat-api instance number, rocket chat url etc.

 Go to your [chat api dashboard](https://app.chat-api.com/dashboard), and under Instance settings,